-For purposes of calculating the incentive fee, the "Hurdle Amount" means, with respect to any fiscal quarter, the product of (i) one-fourth of the greater of (A) 9% and (B) 3% plus the 10-year U.S. Treasury rate for such fiscal quarter, (ii) the sum of (A) the weighted average gross proceeds per share of all common share and OP Unit issuances since our inception and up to the end of such fiscal quarter, with each issuance weighted by both the number of shares and OP Units issued in such issuance and the number of days that such issued shares and OP Units were outstanding during such fiscal quarter, using a first-in first-out basis of accounting (i.e. attributing any share and OP Unit repurchases to the earliest issuances first) and (B) the result obtained by dividing (I) retained earnings attributable to common shares and OP Units at the beginning of such fiscal quarter by (II) the average number of Common Shares and OP Units outstanding for each day during such fiscal quarter, (iii) the sum of (x) the average number of OP Units and OP LTIP Units outstanding for each day during such fiscal quarter and (y) the average number of OP Units and OP LTIP Units (a) as equity incentive awards, (b) to the Manager as part of its base management fee or incentive fee and (c) to the Manager or any of its affiliates in privately negotiated transactions, are excluded from the calculation.
+For purposes of calculating the incentive fee, the "Hurdle Amount" means, with respect to any fiscal quarter, the product of (i) one-fourth of the greater of (A) 9% and (B) 3% plus the 10-year U.S. Treasury rate for such fiscal quarter, (ii) the sum of (A) the weighted average gross proceeds per share of all common share and OP Unit issuances since our inception and up to the end of such fiscal quarter, with each issuance weighted by both the number of shares and OP Units issued in such issuance and the number of days that such issued shares and OP Units were outstanding during such fiscal quarter, using a first-in first-out basis of accounting (i.e., attributing any share and OP Unit repurchases to the earliest issuances first) and (B) the result obtained by dividing (I) retained earnings attributable to common shares and OP Units at the beginning of such fiscal quarter by (II) the average number of Common Shares and OP Units outstanding for each day during such fiscal quarter, (iii) the sum of (x) the average number of OP Units and OP LTIP Units outstanding for each day during such fiscal quarter and (y) the average number of OP Units and OP LTIP Units and OP Units (a) as equity incentive awards, (b) to the Manager as part of its base management fee or incentive fee and (c) to the Manager or any of its affiliates in privately negotiated transactions, are excluded from the calculation.
 The payment of the incentive fee will be in a combination of Common Shares and cash, provided that at least 10% of any quarterly payment will be made in Common Shares.

-Total incentive fee incurred for the year ended December 31, 2018 was \$0.7 million.
-We did not accrue an incentive fee for the year ended December 31, 2017, since on a rolling four quarter basis, our income did not exceed the prescribed hurdle amount.
+Total incentive fee incurred for the year ended December 31, 2019 was \$0.1 million, as compared to \$0.7 million for the year ended December 31, 2018.